 All of this traffic causes St. Louis car accident attorneys.
 St. Louis has a very high accident and fatality rate compared to the rest of the country.
 Understanding how and why accidents happen in St. Louis may help you avoid adding to these numbers.

-Read on to learn some St. Louis car accident statistics and what you can do to get compensation for injuries you suffer because of someone else’s negligent driving.
+Read on to learn some St. Louis car accident statistics and what you can do to get compensation for airbag injuries, seatbelt injuries, or any other type of injury you suffer because of someone else’s negligent driving.
 Contact our office today or call us at (314) 444-4444 to schedule a free initial consultation at Schultz & Myers Personal Injury Lawyers.

 How Common Are St. Louis Car Accidents?